 WHAT IT IS TIKOY

 The origin of Tikoy was the Filipino adaptation of Hokkien Chinese words: ‘ti’ and ‘ke’ meaning sweet and cake.
 Although it can be eaten all year round, it is traditionally the most common in the Chinese New Year.
-It’s considered good luck to eat tikoy during this period, since tikoy is the same name for “higher year.”
+Tikoy in Filipino considered good luck to eat tikoy during this period, since tikoy is the same name for “higher year.”
 Tikoy or Nián Gāo for the Chinese word where (nián), meaning ‘sticky,’ is identical in sound to the word ‘year,’ and the word (gāo) meaning ‘cake’ is identical in sound to ‘high or tall.’
 As such, eating nian gao has the symbolism of raising oneself taller every year that comes (niannián gāoshēng).
 It is also known as a rice cake.
 This sticky sweet snack was believed to be an offering to the God of Kitchen, with the intention that his mouth would be stuck with a sticky cake, so that the human family would not have a bad mouth in front of the Emperor or God.
 Here are some Tikoy recipe ideas that will help you to make delicious and to share as gifts to family and friends as to symbolize good luck and prosperity.

 WHAT IT IS MADE OF?